themarcusaurelius/vizion.ai/curl-guide.md

   }
 }'
 ````
 Note: Wildcards and regex searches can require a lot of computation.
-Be careful hasot to make them too general (such as a '\*' wildcard after only a couple of letters) or else your searches can become very very slow.
+Be careful not to make them too general (such as a '\*' wildcard after only a couple of letters) or else your searches can become very very slow.

 ## Compound Queries
 Elasticsearch supports compound queries, which allow a higher level of flexibility and complexity within your searches.
 The 'bool' query allows you to serch for documents that satisfy a combination of requirements.
 For example, the following will search for a document in the 'book' index that has the term "voice" in the 'title' field, but does not contain the phrase "coming of age" in the 'description' field.